Rajnigandha Mexican Tuberose Single Petal (Bulbs)

 Single Petal Rajnigandha

-Tuberose, (Polianthes tuberosa) is a perennial tuber or tuberous roots of the asparagus family.
-The tuberose has long bright green leaves , about 1–1.5 ft long and up to 13 mm wide , clustered at the base and smaller clasping leaves along the stem.
+Tuberose (Polianthes tuberosa) is a perennial of the asparagus family (Asparagaceae), native to Mexico.
+It grows from tuberous roots, producing bright green leaves clustered at the base with smaller clasping leaves along the stem.

-Well drained loamy soil having a pH of 6.5-7.5 is ideal for the plant.
-Plant the bulbs in the fall, placing bulbs 3 to 4 inches deep and 2 inches apart in any well-drained soil will produce good results.
-Tuberose flower in mid to late summer, typically 90-120 days after planting.
+Plant bulbs in the fall, 3–4 inches deep and 2 inches apart, in any well-drained soil for good results.
+Flowers typically appear in mid to late summer, about 90–120 days after planting.

 Landscape Use